 Which works are you most proud of?

-Tejas for orchestra and Disappearing in Light (from the CD), but I think Void the most, a work for music theatre in commission of Muziektheater Transparant.
+Tejas for orchestra and Disappearing in Light, but I think Void the most, a work for music theatre in commission of Muziektheater Transparant.
 There was no semantic text, only sound combinations I had designed myself.
 I worked without a libretto or a story.
 A deep and spiritual performance of 75 minutes arose from an abstract, Buddhist yantra inspired form, and the impact on the audience was huge.